-The majority of the increase in revenues and expenses from Fiscal Year 2021 to Fiscal Year 2022 is in the pass through of grant funded expenditures for regional projects and services.
-The difference in operating revenues between Fiscal Year 2022 and Fiscal Year 2021 was an increase of \$1,380,465 while the difference in operating expenses was a increase of \$1,475,897.
-The resulting excess of revenues over expenses in Fiscal Year 2022 is directly supported by continued improvements in managing human resources and related expenses to achieve greater reimbursement through the organization's programs.
+The majority of the increase in revenues and expenses from Fiscal Year 2022 to Fiscal Year 2023 is in the pass through of grant funded expenditures for regional projects and services.
+The difference in operating revenues between Fiscal Year 2023 and Fiscal Year 2022 was an increase of \$860,066 while the difference in operating expenses was a increase of \$1,169,908.
+During Fiscal Year 2023, the Commission moved to new office space.
+This non-recurring project costs are the Capital outlay and Equipment expenses of \$193,482 and \$63,199, respectively.
+This project was funded by a transfer from its Fund Balance and was not included as part of its operating budget.